-Courtney joined AMC Networks in 2013, previously serving as Vice President of Research & Insights for BBC AMERICA.
-During her time at BBC AMERICA, she developed audience strategies to drive ratings and revenue growth, inform brand positioning and program development, and advance multi-platform solutions for the network.
-She also helped launch the network’s Galaxy of Women initiative, which aspires to elevate the role of women in front of and behind the camera, and co-authored the study Superpowering Girls: Female Representation in the Sci-Fi/Superhero Genre with the Women’s Media Center, which was covered by media outlets around the world.
-Courtney previously led Research for sister network SundanceTV, where she oversaw the network’s transition to a Nielsen-rated, ad-supported model.
+Thomasma joined AMC Networks in 2013, previously serving as Vice President of Research & Insights for BBC America where she developed audience strategies to drive ratings and revenue growth, inform brand positioning and program development, and advance multi-platform solutions for the network.
+Additionally, she helped launch AMC Networks’ Galaxy of Women initiative, which aspires to elevate the role of women in front of and behind the camera, and co-authored the study Superpowering Girls: Female Representation in the Sci-Fi/Superhero Genre with the Women’s Media Center, a non-profit organization founded by Jane Fonda, Robin Morgan, and Gloria Steinem.

-Courtney earned a B.A. in Communication from Pepperdine University and an M.A. in Cinema Studies from New York University.
-She was named as one of Multichannel News’ “40 under 40” industry executives and completed the Cable Executive Management program at Harvard Business School.
+Thomasma earned a B.A. in Communication from Pepperdine University, an M.A. in Cinema Studies from New York University’s Tisch School of the Arts, and completed the Cable Executive Management program at Harvard Business School.
+She was recognized as one of Multichannel News’ “40 under 40” industry executives and Cynopsis’ Top Women in Media for 2020.